 How to Export

-This page describes each possible format for outputting videos and still images created in a project.
+This page describes each possible format for exporting videos and still images created in a project.

 Export settings